PlumyGames/mgpp/docs/mindustry/dependency.md

     }
     ```

-As default, mgpp will apply `arc v136`.
+By default, mgpp will apply `arc v136`.

 ##### Notations